ac1ja/gc-1000-gps/docs/assembly/firmware.rst

 Build from a release
 ####################

-To build from a release, go to the releases_ page on our gitlab, and select the most recent release.
+To build from a release, go to the releases_ page on our gitlab, and select the source code for our most recent release.

 .. image:: images/releases_screenshot.png
   :width: 400